jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 Now our chaincode project is ready to be deployed locally or remotely and tested locally with the VS Code extension, or remotely using Postman or any other REST/JSON tool, but if you need to add any custom logic ....

+Explain the use case:
+rental of assets represented as NFT asking to pay using a digital coin represented as FT both tokens managed in the same blockchjain network!